Georgia Is Learning About Themselves Ahead of A Tough Stretch - NewsBreak

 RELATED LOCAL CHANNELS

-GET OUT THERE: 5 things to do in the Rockdale Newton County area this weekend, October 7-9
+GET OUT THERE: 5 things to do in the Henry County area this weekend, October 7-9

-The Get Out There weekend guide lists five weekend events in the Rockdale and Newton County area.
-This weekend, take your pick of live music, community fun, breast cancer awareness month events and more.
+The Get Out There weekend guide lists five weekend events in the Henry County area.
+This weekend, take your pick of live music, community-centered events and more!

 PHOTOS: These cats and dogs are up for adoption at Newton County Animal Control